LatticeDiversity/latticediversity.github.io/_committee_members/caubin.markdown

 name: Christopher A. Aubin
 pronouns: he/him
 position: Associate Professor at Fordham University, New York, NY
-headshot: finnstokes.webp
+headshot: placeholder.png
 email: caubin@fordham.edu
 joined: 2019-01-11
 ---
-Christopher finished his PhD at Washington University in St. Louis in 2004, after which he did was a postdoctoral researcher at Columbia University and the College of William & Mary before joining the faculty at Fordham University in 2010.
+Christopher finished his PhD at Washington University in St. Louis in 2004, after which he was a postdoctoral researcher at Columbia University and the College of William & Mary before joining the faculty at Fordham University in 2010.